Program Overview

 ADN/AASN On-Time Program Completion Rate

-Number of academic Terms to Complete Program (Including pre-requisites) Number of Academic Terms to Complete Nursing Coursework
+Number of academic Terms to complete the Program (Including pre-requisites) Number of Academic Terms to Complete Nursing Coursework

 6 4